ysnKiran/Bitsconnect/readme.txt

     -> On successful sign in, you will be directed to home page -> Open Console (Cntl+Shift+I)
     -> Copy the idToken
-    -> To run authorized calls, go to headers section -> Key: "authorization" (Should be THIS ONLY without quotes) -> Value: Paste the ID token.
+    -> To run authorized calls, go to headers section (in Thunder Client / VSCode) -> Key: "authorization" (Should be THIS ONLY without quotes and spaces) -> Value: Paste the ID token.
     -> Enter the api call route as done previously.
     -> If method is a POST method, enter relevant values in the BODY in JSON Format